 background image for sidebar

-Andrew J. Crawford's homepage
+Andrew J. Crawford

 Welcome to my homepage, version 2.0.
 Please check back now and then for updated content and new photos.
 Feedback is always appreciated.
 You may email me at andrew-∀-dna.ac (replace "-∀-" with "@", obviously).

 While biodiversity exists at many levels, from genes to biomes, when people talk about biodiversity, they are usually referring to the number of species.
 Species are both units of conservation and subjects of perennial interest in evolutionary biology.
 Therefore, I am also involved in the theoretical and practical aspects of how species are discovered, defined, delimited, described, and differentiated.
-I study amphibian diversity and taxonomy, specializing in direct developing frogs of Isthmian Central America (the genera Craugastor, Pristimantis, Strabomantis, and Eleutherodactylus).
+I study amphibian diversity and taxonomy, specializing in direct developing frogs of Isthmian Central America and Colombia (the genera Craugastor, Pristimantis, Strabomantis, and Diasporus).

 During my years in Panama, I've personally witnessed the decline of frog populations in the mountains of Central Panama, a recent symptom of a global problem.
 Noticable environmental changes used to take generations (Why, in my day, Sonny...).
 Nowadays, you can see the declines from one year to the next.
 (And we have no idea yet how to stop them.)
 In 2007, two friends (Drs.
 Karen R. Lips and Roberto Ibáñez) and I conducted a series of field surveys in eastern Panama to characterize the amphibian fauna before it, too, declines.
 Our work was financed by the Committee for Research and Exploration of the National Geographic Society.
-Stay tuned for updates.

 And help Save the Frogs!